Thursday, May 29, 2025

 4. Start drawing a haunted house on a black spear.
 Cut it out.
 Cut out yellow paper for windows as if the lights are on.

 5. Glue cutouts on the painted background.
-Add other things like graveyards, dead trees, ghosts, fences, witches, and etc.
+Add other things like graveyards, dead trees, ghosts, fences, witches, etc.

 Thursday, December 20, 2018